 All employees will utilize universal precautions.
-Universal precautions are an approach to infection control and shall be observed to prevent contact with blood or other potentially infectious materials.
-According to the concept of universal precautions, all human blood and certain body fluids are treated as if known to be infectious for HIV, HBV, and other bloodborne pathogens.
+Universal precautions are an approach to infection control and shall be observed to prevent contact with blood or OPIM.
+According to the concept of universal precautions, all human blood and certain body fluids are treated as if known to be infectious for bloodborne pathogens.
 Under circumstances in which differentiation between body fluid types is difficult or impossible, all body fluids shall be considered potentially infectious material.